Do you have a ticketing question? All sales are final, but rain check requests can be honored up to 4 hours before show

 Jessica Arjet is the Youth Director and a co-owner of The Hideout Theatre.
 She developed and has run the Hideout Youth programs including: classes, shows, summer camps, workshops, and touring company since 2006.
 She teaches classes and workshops for both kids and adults.
-Since 2007 she has also been the producer, director, and actor in the award-winning The Flying Theater Machine – The Hideout’s regular Sunday children’s show and traveling troupe.
+Since 2007 she has also been the producer, director, and actor in the award-winning Hideout Kids – The Hideout’s regular Sunday children’s show and traveling troupe.
 She is author of the book Conducting Chaos: Teaching Improv to Kids and Teens available from Mandorla Books.

 Jessica appears regularly on Thursday nights in the Free Fringe and regularly plays and directs at the Hideout and around town at other theaters.
 She has won several awards as part of these endeavors, including Austin Chronicle Awards, Nickelodeon’s Parents Pick award, Critics Table awards, and a B. Iden Payne nomination.